 The Autism Society has local affiliates, state affiliates or a combination of both in almost every state.
 Our local affiliates serve various cities, towns and counties through the United States.
 State affiliates may serve the entire state or the communities not served by the local affiliates.
 If a local community does not have an affiliate serving its residents, the Autism Society National office supports the needs of individuals and families by providing Information and Referral services, advocacy and education.
-Find your local or state affiliate.
-Go to Affiliate Map
+Use the map above to find your local or state affiliate.

 Each Autism Society affiliate is its own organization with its own governing board making decisions that best support the needs of families and individuals impacted by autism in their local community and/or state.
 Each Autism Society affiliate adheres to the highest standards of excellence; these standards include signed policies and statements concerning:

 - Record Retention and Document Destruction Policy